reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(10, discount.applyAsInt("FALL", 50));
 }
 ```

 This test calculates discounts based on the season and quantity.
-If it's winter or the quantity exceeds 100, a 40% discount is applied; otherwise, it's 10%.
+If it's winter or the quantity exceeds 100, we apply a 40% discount, otherwise, it's 10%.
 The test validates discounts for winter with 50 items, summer with 150 items, and fall with 50 items, expecting 40, 40, and 10, respectively.

 ### ToLongFunction

-**The `ToLongFunction` interface represents a function that produces an long-valued result.**
+**The `ToLongFunction` interface represents a function that produces a long-valued result.**

 ```java
 @FunctionalInterface